-The topography in the southern portion and extreme north-central portion of the watershed of Blue Mountain Lake includes steep inclines typical of the Ouachita Mountains (Figure 2-2) with the remainder of the watershed characterized as typically low-lying, gently tilted sedimentary rocks of the Arkansas River Valley Region.
+The topography in the southern portion and extreme north-central portion of the Petit Jean watershed includes steep inclines typical of the Ouachita Mountains (Figure 2-2) with the remainder of the watershed characterized as typically low-lying, gently tilted sedimentary rocks of the Arkansas River Valley Region.
 The southern portion has a rugged topography, with average relief of several hundred feet and some areas that exceed 2,000 feet in elevation.
-This area also forms the topographic boundary between the Petit Jean River watershed and the watershed to the south (Dutch Creek) and contains Petit Jean Mountain.
+This area also forms the topographic boundary between the Petit Jean River watershed and the Dutch Creek watershed to the south and contains the Petit Jean Mountains.
 The largest elevation within the State of Arkansas is Mount Magazine, located in the extreme north-central portion of the watershed (Figure 2-2).